Dunn Mabika Hove: Rhodesian Bush War/Second Chimurenga

 He joined the Rhodesian Bush War/Second Chimurenga in 1976 and was trained in Mozambique at as a ZANLA militant.
 It was during training in Mozambique that he adopted the war name of Paris Checherere.
 After joining the front as a medical officer, he rose through the ranks to become a detachment commander in the Gaza province which was led by General Constantine Chiwenga (who was first Commissar then Provincial Commander), the current commander of the Zimbabwe Defence Forces and Retired Brigadier General (former Judge Advocate General) George Chiweshe (who was the Provincial Commissar), former Judge President of the High Court of Zimbabwe and current Judge of the Supreme Court of Zimbabwe.
 Other operational commanders in Gaza provinces include the late liberation hero Brigadier General Charles Tigwe Gumbo.

+During the Rhodesian Bush War, Checherere was heavily involved in moving recruits from Rhodesia into ZANLA's rear bases in Mozambique.
+For example, according to testimony recorded in the SADC Hashim Mbita Project, in early 1976 Checherere led a group of recruits across the border into Mozambique and liaised with FRELIMO forces after their arrival.
+At Mapai, which served as a reception point for recruits entering Mozambique, he arranged for the group to be received by FRELIMO and transferred onward through the liberation movement's camp network.
+The recruits were subsequently moved from Mapai to Doroi, while Checherere was expected to proceed to Chimoio to report to senior ZANLA command.
+His documented role illustrates the operational links between ZANLA cadres, FRELIMO and the network that received and transferred Zimbabwean recruits arriving in Mozambique during the expansion of the armed struggle in 1976.

-In 1977, as a medical officer, Cde Paris supported the late Brigadier General Dr Felix Muchemwa, Dr Herbert Ushewokunze and Dr Sydney Sekeramayi who were the doctors in charge at Chimoio camp.
+In 1977, as a senior medical officer, Cde Paris supported the late Brigadier General Dr Felix Muchemwa, Dr Herbert Ushewokunze and Dr Sydney Sekeramayi who were the doctors in charge at Chimoio camp.
 As recalled by the late Brig General Dr Muchemwa, Parirenyatwa Camp hospital was the medical centre for Chimoio.
 Cde Muchemwa with assistance from Cde Paris and others carried out surgical procedures in a mobile ambulance theatre.
 On morning of the Chimoio attack, Dr Muchemwa recalls, "Our mobile ambulance theatre was being manned by Cde Paris who I had asked to go and collect some diesel while I took a bath.
 As I started bathing, this was around 7:30am, I just heard a cracking sound......
 As I was trying to put on my clothes, I saw a huge crowd of comrades pouring out from the base running towards nearby bushes.
 One of the comrades who had already passed me came back and said Cde Muchemwa manyai, manyai.
 I asked him what was wrong and he said hondo, hondo.
 I asked him what hondo?".
 The ambush which the Rhodesian forces called operation Dingo resulted in more than 3,000 ZANLA deaths and 5,000 guerillas were wounded while only two government troops died and six were wounded.